Other / mixed grade configuration · Bountiful, UT

 How many students attend Bountiful Jr High?

 Bountiful Jr High has 630 students enrolled.
-It is a other school in BOUNTIFUL, UT.
+It is a public school in Bountiful, UT.

 What is the student-teacher ratio at Bountiful Jr High?